ZNielsen/PodRacer/README.md

 If you want to access the server remotely, set up port forwarding in your router.

 ### Keeping the process alive
+You can either run in a tmux instance or use `nohup` and send it to the background.

 ## Configuration